jon49/garden/README.md

 # Garden Planner

-A simple, searchable, and filterable list of plants and when to garden plants them for the Prescott area.
+A simple, searchable, and filterable list of plants and when to grow the garden plants in the Prescott area.

 [Webpage is located here.](https://jon49.github.io/garden/)